← Back to Blog

 docker container prune # remove all stopped containers

-docker system prune -a # remove everything unused (containers, images, networks, cache)
+docker system prune -a # remove all unused containers, images, networks, cache

 Image Management